bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 Here is the exact reason a standard single-board computer could never run this machine: **I have to talk to 16 separate hypercube boards simultaneously, in hard real time, with bootloader-level timing discipline on every channel.**

 Each of the 16 compute cards requires its own independent, high-speed serial channel (RX/TX) to pass instructions, load StarC binaries, and retrieve data.
-Each AG32 node on every compute card exposes a dedicated UART0 control interface — this is the permanent link between the controller board and every node in the hypercube.
+Each AG32 node on every compute card exposes a dedicated UART0 control interface -- this is the permanent link between the controller board and every node in the hypercube.
 The controller uses this link for everything: flashing firmware via the AG32 serial bootloader at 460800 baud, loading StarC binaries, broadcasting run commands, and collecting results.
 The protocol is pure UART, 8N1, because that's what the AG32 silicon speaks natively.

 Linux is terrible at this.
 So the UARTs live in the FPGA fabric as **16 independent hardware AXI UART Lite instances**, each with its own AXI-Lite register window and its own IRQ line routed through the PL-to-PS interrupt fabric.
-But the *consumer* of those UARTs is not Linux — it is **R5F core 1**, the hypercube controller.
+But the *consumer* of those UARTs is not Linux -- it is **R5F core 1**, the hypercube controller.
 The R5 has direct AXI access to the PL, direct ownership of the 16 IRQs via the PS GIC, and bounded sub-microsecond interrupt latency because it has no kernel scheduler sitting between the interrupt and the handler.

-- The 16 UARTs show up in the R5's memory map at `0xA000_0000` through `0xA000_F000`, 4 KB apart.
-- Each UART's interrupt wakes a dedicated FreeRTOS task on core 1 that drains the RX FIFO into a per-card ring buffer and feeds the TX FIFO from a per-card TX queue.
-- Linux does not see `/dev/ttyUL*` at all in the device tree.
-The AXI UART Lite nodes are marked as reserved to the R5, so Linux's `uartlite` driver never probes them.
-- When Linux wants to send something to card 12, it pushes an rpmsg command descriptor into the mailbox, core 1 picks it up in the next mailbox service tick, and the appropriate UART TX task starts streaming bytes out the physical pins.
-For interactive debug, the `/dev/rpmsg-tty*` bridge exposes each UART as a virtual Linux serial port through `drivers/tty/rpmsg_tty.c` — every standard tool (`picocom`, `cat`, `stty`) still works, just over a mailbox instead of a direct register window.

-See the "Hypercube Controller: R5F Core 1" section above for the full architecture.
-The short version is: the 16 UARTs belong to a CPU that was designed for deterministic real-time I/O, not to a CPU running a multitasking operating system.

 ### Physical Pin Allocation: HD Banks 25 and 26